 Calvin Verhoolen showed some of the cool stuff he learned about the creation of real-time hair for game characters.
-His teacher was Johan Lithvall, who was presenting a course Hair Creation for Games at CGMA.

 My name is Calvin Verhoolen.
 I am a Senior Character Artist working in Berlin/Germany.

 I started 3D in the year 2000 working at Eurocom Development Ltd. UK on titles like James Bond – TWINE, Nightfire and Pirates of the Carribean.
 After working for Climax Ltd. on Silent Hill Origins I moved back to Germany to join Yager Development for cool projects like Spec Ops – The Line and Dead Island 2.
 I also worked on some interesting mobile games at Wooga.